-The District anticipates the continuation of the infrastructure improvement project for the subsequent fiscal year.
-In addition, it is anticipated that the general operations of the District will continue to increase.
+It is anticipated that the general operations of the District will continue to increase as the District is built out.

 CONTACTING THE DISTRICT'S FINANCIAL MANAGEMENT

 This financial report is designed to provide our citizens, land owners, customers, investors and creditors with a general overview of the District's finances and to demonstrate the District's accountability for the financial resources it manages and the stewardship of the facilities it maintains.
 If you have questions about this report or need additional financial information, contact the Shingle Creek at Bronson Community Development District's Finance Department at 219 E. Livingston Street, Orlando, Florida, 32801.